Brightworks High School

 Project-Based Learning

-Our school days are made up of a dynamic combination of group subject study, independent project work time, community service, camping and outdoor experiences, field trip adventures, and internship or apprenticeship experiences.
+Our school days are made up of a dynamic combination of group subject study, independent project work time, community service and outdoor experiences, field trip adventures, and internship or apprenticeship experiences.

-Our small collaborator-to-student ratios (groups of around 12 mixed-age students) allows us to focus on learning in all forms so that we honor students for who they are, how they learn, and who they strive to be, with space for curiosity, engagement, and tenacity.
+Our low collaborator-to-student ratios (groups of up to 15 mixed-age students) allows us to focus on learning in all forms so that we honor students for who they are, how they learn, and who they strive to be, with space for curiosity, engagement, and tenacity.

 Flow of the School Day

-9:15-9:30 All-School Circle: A daily gathering of students and collaborators across the school to say hello, make announcements about the day, celebrate birthdays, participate in welcome games that practice names, dexterity, and fun.
+9:15-9:30 All-School Circle: A daily gathering of students and collaborators across the school to say hello, make announcements about the day, celebrate birthdays, participate activities to build community, dexterity, and fun.

 9:30 - 9:45 Morning meeting, social-emotional learning conversations and community building